Head of auction house Christie's to step down amid record sales run

 It was the fourth successive time since May 2013 that the auction house's post-war and contemporary sale broke the record for the highest-ever total of a single sale.

 The strong performance helped the privately-held Christie's to report record first-half results.
-The auction house had global auction and private sales totalling $4.47 billion (£2.86 billion) during the first six months of the year.
+The auction house had global auction and private sales totalling $4.47 billion during the first six months of the year.

 Christie's holds around 450 auctions annually in more than 80 categories, including fine and decorative arts, jewellery, photographs, collectibles and wine.